nutta-git/user/README.md

   -First, Open into your mozilla directory

-  -Next, Head to the Firefox Directory, then to your profile direcory
+  -Next, Head to the Firefox Directory, then to your profile directory

   -Lastly, Place user.js into your profile directory